1jour1vin

 About the estate:

-What a journey this estate has been on since 1990, the year Florence and Daniel Cathiard bought it!
-From a classified growth in ruins and a vineyard that had been virtually abandoned, these two new winemakers—he trained in retail distribution and she in communications—have made a name for themselves.
-First, they produced a wine that is undoubtedly among the elite of Bordeaux production, and then they made Smith Haut-Lafitte an essential stop on any wine tourism itinerary.
-While the wines were sometimes a little too ripe and oaky in their early days, their style has greatly refined over the past ten years.
-The texture of the reds and the measured extraction with more delicate tannins have resulted in wines that are more in line with current tastes and less demonstrative.
-The whites have also followed this trend, with a much less pronounced influence of aging in recent vintages.
-The success continues: Smith Haut-Lafitte wines are enjoying international success and strong price growth.
+What a journey this estate has been on since 1990, the year Florence and Daniel Cathiard took it over!
+Starting with a Cru Classé in ruins and a vineyard that was virtually abandoned, these two new winemakers—he trained in the retail sector and she in communications—have built a name for themselves that carries real weight.
+First, they set out to produce a wine that undoubtedly ranks among the elite of Bordeaux production, and then to make Smith Haut-Lafitte an essential stop on any wine tourism itinerary.
+While the wines were at times a bit too ripe and oaky in their early days, their style has greatly refined over the past decade.
+The texture of the reds, the controlled extraction with more delicate tannins, result in wines that fit into a more contemporary, less ostentatious style.
+The whites have also followed this trend, with the influence of aging being much less pronounced in recent vintages.
+The success continues unabated: Smith Haut-Lafitte wines are enjoying international acclaim and experiencing strong price growth.

 James Suckling